wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/profiling-with-visualvm.rst

 * Set the remote debugging port to 1198
 * Allow listening from remote targets
 * Disable SSL authentication being required
 * Set the hostname to the roboRIOs team number.
-Be sure to replace this.
+Be sure to replace this. (:ref:`TE.AM IP Notation <docs/networking/networking-introduction/ip-configurations:TE.AM IP Notation>`)

 .. important:: The hostname when connected via USB-B should be ``172.22.11.2``.